Print in CMYK or RGB: Use the Right Color Model for Your Design

 To explain what happened and how to fix this issue, let’s dive into some color theory.
 (It won’t hurt, I promise.)

-What’s the difference between RGB vs CMYK Color Models?
+What's the difference between RGB and CMYK Color Models?

 The whole issue boils down to how colors are produced on digital screens versus on a physical printed item.
 Different color models are used in the digital world versus in print processing.
 The color model for digital screens is called RGB, and the color model for printing is called CMYK.
 Learning the differences between these models will help you make sure your printed materials turn out stunning every time.